• Skip to primary navigation

 Public Service Loan Forgiveness

-Employer Certification Form
+Step 3: Submit Employer Certification Form (ECF) Annually

-The US Department of Education has an employment certification form and instructions.
-Use of the employment certification form is recommended but not required.
-It is best, however, to submit the form annually or whenever the borrower changes employers to ensure that the qualifying service is properly recorded.
+It is best to submit the form annually or whenever the borrower changes employers to ensure that the qualifying service is properly recorded.

 Upon submission, the US Department of Education’s servicer will inform the borrower whether the employment reported on the form satisfies the requirements for public service loan forgiveness.
 Borrowers will also be able to track their progress toward obtaining public service loan forgiveness.

 After the borrower has fulfilled the requirements for public service loan forgiveness (i.e., made 120 qualifying payments while working full-time in a qualifying public service job), the borrower will need to file a PSLF application to obtain the loan forgiveness.
-A link to this form will be added to this web site when it becomes available.

-Obtaining a Federal Direct Consolidation Loan
+Federal Direct Consolidation Loan and PSLF

 Primary Sidebar